 Today, Tickles Tabitha’s Cancer-tankerous Mommy is acknowledged across the country as recommended reading for families affected by cancer and is the only book within its niche published by a small independent publisher.

-The Nutcracker Publishing Company is now located in Apex, North Carolina.
 It strives to reflect Laura Bouldin Karlman’s honesty, humor and optimism as it continues to crack open ideas that educate and entertain both children and adults.